getinstancemz/flowymotion/README.md

 This will create a Python image and install requirements for the script.
 Once this is done you will be able to run the python executable with `./bin/drun`.

 ### Get a Workspace ID
 If you haven't yet got one of these then the system is half-configured.
-You can already run the script to get a list of available workspaces if you have added you API key.
+You can already run the script to get a list of available workspaces if you have added your API key.

 The script is named `flowymotion`.
 Here's how to run it with Docker to get a list of workspaces.